 Complete a single Pre-Trip Plan to be approved by the Department Head.
 Include an outline of expected trips/ locations/people involved.
 Review the approved Pre-Trip Plan in the Daily Briefing and document any new hazards accordingly.
 All participants sign the Daily Briefing document.

 Only the approved Pre-Trip Plan and required participant documentation needs to be filed before your trip.
 All other documentation can be filed upon your return to campus.

 Yes, electronic signatures or sign off can be used out in the field.

-No, only the Pre-Trip Plan requires final review and approval by the Department Head.
+No, only the Pre-Trip Plan requires the signature of the Department Head or other representative as identified by the Dean, to confirm that the document has been reviewed and to confirm that the document is complete.
 EHS may audit program implementation by periodically asking users to demonstrate adherence to this standard.

 Criteria for when field activities related to team building would be subject to the Field Safety Standard are:

 - Workers are required or expected to attend

 - The activity occurs during regular work hours

 - The University of Calgary, faculty, department is funding the activity (eg, participants can charge mileage)

 If none of these conditions are met, then the team building activity would not be considered work related.
 The WCB has prepared an Employer Fact Sheet which provides additional guidance on work relatedness for team building activities.